 - Daylight: 13.5 to 14 hours

-For a metropolitan area as large and geographically diverse as L.A., average temperatures can be deceiving.
-Near the Pacific Ocean in Santa Monica, the average high in August is 70 degrees, but at Universal Studios just 18 miles away, the average high is 94 degrees.
+You should also know that the LA metro area covers a lot of geography and a variety of microclimates.
+That means averages can be deceiving.
+Near the Pacific Ocean in Santa Monica, the average high in August is 70 degrees, but at Universal Studios just 18 miles away, the average high is 94.

 What To Pack

-It's cooler near the beach in L.A. than you might expect.
+It's colder near the beach in L.A. than you might expect.
 Pack a mid-weight jacket if you plan to spend the evening near the water.
-With so much sunshine to enjoy, don't forget to pack your sunglasses and sunscreen.
+With so much sunshine to enjoy, don't forget to pack your sunglasses, hats, and sunscreen.

-Short-sleeved shirts, shorts, and lightweight pants are fine otherwise.
-You can get away with running around pretty casually in a t-shirt and shorts, but some locals might dress more fashionably.
+Short-sleeved shirts, shorts, and lightweight pants are fine for most locations.
+You can get away with running around casually dressed in a t-shirt and shorts, but some locals might dress more fashionably.

 August Events in Los Angeles

-Labor Day is celebrated on the first Monday in September, but in some years, Labor Day weekend begins in August.
-To get some ideas on what you can do over the long weekend, check out Ideas for Labor Day Fun in California.
+Labor Day is celebrated on the first Monday in September, but if that day is also September 1, Labor Day weekend begins in August.
+To get some ideas on what you can do over the long weekend, get some ideas for Labor Day fun in California.
 Or here are some other annual events in August to check out.

 - Pageant of the Masters and Festival of the Arts: This annual event in Laguna Beach is hard to describe, but most people who go are glad they did.
 In short, people get dressed up and made up to look like scenes from famous paintings.
 It's quite a spectacular thing to see.